tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `Position.StartX` (default 120): Sets the window's starting x-position.
 * `Position.StartY` (default 120): Sets the window's starting y-position.
 Remember that this is counted from the top left of your primary monitor.
 * `Position.SizeMultiplier` (default 2.5): Controls the sizing of the window.
 The actual game's size is 640×320, so by default the window is scaled to 1600×800.
+* `Bullet.DrawAlpha` (default 0): Draws bullets as partially transparent to represent their remaining life, rather than a circle outline.
+Because this enables transparency, there will be a performance hit to drawing, but it's very minimal.

 Note: Press F11 to toggle fullscreen.
 (Well, it's borderless fullscreen, but it still fills the whole screen.)